Measuring space-time curvature using maximally path-entangled quantum states

-To quantify the sensitivity to the curvature component $\t{\mathbf R}{_0_3_0_3}$, we plot the excess probability $\delta q = q - \tilde q$, where $q$ is computed using the $1/(R_\oplus+h)$ potential, while $\tilde q$ is computed from a linear potential (\cref{fig:excess probability}).
+To quantify the sensitivity to this curvature component, we plot the excess probability $\delta q = q - \tilde q$, where $q$ is computed using the $1/(R_\oplus+h)$ potential, while $\tilde q$ is computed from a linear potential (\cref{fig:excess probability}).
 For illustration, we have set $l = \SI{100}{\kilo\metre}$ (which is readily accomplished using fiber optic spools), $\lambda = \SI{1500}{\nano\metre}$ and $\delta \lambda = \sigma \lambda^2/ 2 \pi c = \SI{1}{\nano\metre}$.
 Compared with single-photon states, the entangled N00N state exhibits double the fringe frequency and an associated increase in curvature sensitivity.
 In particular, N00N states allow for a significant reduction of the altitude necessary to measure space-time curvature.
 Measuring the second variation of the phase shift with altitude thus constitutes a direct measurement of $\t{\mathbf R}{_0_3_0_3}$.
 This can, for example, be realized in satellite experiments with orbits similar to those in redshift measurements by eccentric \emph{Galileo} satellites \cite{2018PhRvL.121w1101D}.

-Whereas analogous effects for massive particles are explicable entirely using quantum theory in a Newtonian gravitational field, the effect described here is inherently relativistic as the equations of electrodynamics couple to gravity via the general relativistic generalization of Maxwell’s equations, while there is no generally-accepted coupling of electromagnetism to Newtonian gravity (other than taking the weak-field limit of general relativity).
+Whereas analogous effects for massive particles are explicable entirely using quantum theory in a Newtonian gravitational field, the effect described here is inherently relativistic as the equations of electrodynamics couple to gravity via the general relativistic generalization of Maxwell’s equations, while there is no generally-accepted coupling of electromagnetism to Newtonian gravity (other than taking the weak-field limit of general relativity, which is equivalent to the aforementioned methods based on either an effective refractive index of the gravitational field or an effective gravitational mass of the photon).
 Moreover, due to the sensitivity to space-time curvature, the proposed experiment is not explicable using the weak equivalence principle alone (as would be sufficient for experiments on smaller scales).
-Finally, as the effect clearly relies on two-photon entanglement over distances across which the space-time curvature is non-negligible, it constitutes a genuine test for quantum field-theory in curved space-time.
+Finally, as the effect clearly relies on two-photon entanglement over distances across which the space-time curvature is non-negligible, it constitutes a genuine test for quantum field theory in curved space-time.